Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Numerical Results

 \subsection{Numerical Solution of HLOSM Equations}

 In this section, we analyze the hybrid solution of the HLOSM equations used as an auxiliary numerical solution to define weight window centers.
 The weight windows are updated $u_{ww}^n=3$ times with update fractions $f_p=\frac{p}{u_{ww}^n +1}$ and hence $ f_1=0.25,f_2=0.5,f_3=0.75$.
 The values of $\rho$ and $\epsilon_{min}$ are $1.25$ and $10^{-3}$ respectively, and the number of source particles used is $H^n=10^4$.
-Figure \ref{fig:Prob_1_filtering} presents the hybrid solution of the HLOSM equations, $\phi_{hlosm}$ and the Monte Carlo time-crossing tally solution \ computed using the HWW algorithm, $\llbracket\phi\rrbracket^{HWW}$ (Eq. \eqref{ct-mc}).
-This figure shows hybrid solutions computed from the HLOSM equations without filtering of closures and time step initial conditions ($\phi^{HWW}$), and using filtering techniques: (a) the MA filter with $k=3$ (${\phi}^{HWW-MA}$), (b) the Fourier filter with $\varkappa=30$ (${\phi}^{HWW-F}$).
-At time step $n=2$, the effects of discretizing the $\delta$-function source are still present, and they are not improved by filtering.
-At later times $n=4,8$ the unfiltered hybrid solution has similar or less error than the Monte Carlo solution.
+Figures \ref{fig:Prob_1_filtering_n=2}, \ref{fig:Prob_1_filtering_n=4}, and \ref{fig:Prob_1_filtering_n=8} show the hybrid solution computed using the HWW algorithm, $ {\phi}^{HWW}$, the Monte Carlo time-crossing tally solution, $\llbracket\phi\rrbracket^{HWW}$ (Eq. \eqref{ct-mc}), and their relative errors for the time steps $n=2,4,8$.
+These figures also include two hybrid solutions computed using filtered initial conditions and closures.
+One hybrid solution, $ {\phi}^{HWW-MA}$, uses the MA filter with $k=3$ and the other, $ {\phi}^{HWW-F}$, the Fourier filter with $\varkappa=30$.
+At time step $n=2$, the effects of discretizing the delta function source are still present, and they are not improved by filtering.
+At later times $n=4,8$, the unfiltered hybrid solution has similar or less error than the Monte Carlo solution.
 The filtered hybrid solutions at $n=4,8$ achieve lower relative error than either unfiltered hybrid or Monte Carlo solutions.
 Figure \ref{fig:filtering_total} shows the relative $L_2$-norm of errors in $ {\phi}_{hlosm}^n$ and $\llbracket\phi\rrbracket^n$ as functions of time step.
 By this measure, after $n=2$ the hybrid solution is more accurate than the Monte Carlo solution, and the filtered hybrid solutions are even better.
 The computationally cheap MA filter performs best overall.